-This article, combining insights from political anthropology, identity studies and sociology, attempts to reinterpret symbolism of the student struggle by contextualizing its development inside of Jajce and BiH itself.
+This article combines insights from political anthropology, identity studies, and sociology in an attempt to reinterpret the symbolism of the student struggle by contextualizing its development inside of Jajce and BiH itself.

-You can read the whole article HERE which was written by Igor Stipic (iASK)and was published in the Urge for Engagement in Belgrade 2019!
+You can read the whole article HERE, which was written by Igor Stipic (iASK)and was published in, Urge For Engagement, Belgrade 2019.